Skyline (Honolulu): Impact on Honolulu mayoral elections

 The importance of the Honolulu High-Capacity Transit Corridor Project in the 2008 mayoral election led one observer to describe the vote as a "referendum on rail transit".
 Two challengers emerged as rivals to incumbent Mufi Hannemann: City Councilmember Ann Kobayashi and University of Hawaiʻi professor Panos Prevedouros.
 Kobayashi supported a rubber-tired mass transit system as opposed to the conventional system chosen by the Hannemann administration.
-Prevedouros, on the other hand, as a noted highway advocate, opposed any type of mass transit project and instea favored construction of a reversible tollway over the H-1 freeway (similar to the Managed Lane option, which the Alternatives Analysis studied and rejected as unworkable, instead reworking existing road systems to ease congestion).
+Prevedouros, on the other hand, as a noted highway advocate, opposed any type of mass transit project and instead favored construction of a reversible tollway over the H-1 freeway (similar to the Managed Lane option, which the Alternatives Analysis studied and rejected as unworkable, instead reworking existing road systems to ease congestion).
 No candidate won a majority of votes in the September 20 primary, forcing a runoff between Hannemann and Kobayashi; Hannemann successfully retained his post with 58% of the vote in the November 4 general election.

 On April 22, 2008, the Stop Rail Now advocacy group announced their intent to file a petition with the city to place a question on the 2008 ballot to create an ordinance that read: "Honolulu mass transit shall not include trains or rail".
 Stop Rail Now attempted to submit the petition with 49,041 signatures on August 5, but was initially denied after the city clerk claimed the city charter did not allow the petition to be submitted less than 180 days before a general election, as the wording of the petition called for a special election.
 The group filed a lawsuit to force the city to accept the petition, and the courts ruled in Stop Rail Now's favor on August 14.
 Stop Rail Now's effort ultimately failed on September 4 when the city clerk deemed only 35,056 of the signatures valid, well short of the 44,525 required.